Occasional travel - You may be expected to travel for this position.

 GS-05: One year of specialized experience equivalent to the GS-04 grade level in the Federal service.
 Specialized experience is defined as: performing procedures associated with recording, reporting, processing, and keeping track of budgetary transactions.
 This definition of specialized experience is typical of work performed at the next lower grade/level position in the federal service (GS-04).

-GS-07: At least one (1) year of specialized experience at the GS-06 grade level.
+GS-07: One year of specialized experience equivalent at the GS-06 grade level.
 Specialized experience must include broad knowledge of agency procedures and processes covering a wide range of budgetary transactions involving two or more appropriations with different guidelines or a comparable mix of appropriated funds and/or revolving fund accounts to process and extract budgetary data from a variety of forms, documents, and reports.

-GS-09: Successfully completed 1 year of specialized experience at the GS-08 grade level or equivalent under other pay systems in the Federal service.
+GS-09: One year specialized experience equivalent at the GS-08 grade level or equivalent under other pay systems in the Federal service.
 Examples of specialized experience includes knowledge of the application of procedures, methods, and techniques which support the analysis and administration of the budget.
 Knowledge of a wide variety of budgetary methods, practices, policies, procedures, regulations, and precedents; and a wide range of sources, types, and methods of funding.

 To view qualifying educational requirements and/or combination of education and specialized experience click on the following link: